anezkaklust/garsoft/README.md

 ## Building GArSoft from Source -- all other dependencies in CVMFS

 To set up a new test release for doing development in your own area, execute the following commands (or put them in a shell script) to set up a new development area.
-These instructions are tested to work on the current version in the head of develop.
-If you are working with a private test release made before September 27, 2021, you may need to use the old mrb version.
-After sourcing the DUNE setup script, unsetup mrb and setup mrb -o.
-Or make a new test release with the latest software.
-GArSoft v02_13_00 works with mrb 5.  v02_12_00 is buggy; don't use it.

 ```
 source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh
 mkdir <new empty directory>